-Castelli is a specialist in biblical studies, early Christianity, feminist/gender studies in religion, and theory and method in the study of religion.
-Currently she is particularly interested in the "afterlives" of biblical texts — how the Bible is deployed and recycled in contemporary social, political, and cultural expressions and debates.
-Her English translation of Italian filmmaker Pier Paolo Pasolini's San Paolo, the never-produced script for a film about St. Paul, will appear in early 2014 from Verso Books UK.
-She is the founding editor of the scholarly journal Postscripts: The Journal of Sacred Texts and Contemporary Worlds.
-She is also at work on a collection of essays on the theme of confession.
+Elizabeth A. Castelli, Professor of Religion, is a specialist in biblical studies, late ancient Christianity, feminist/gender studies in religion, and theory and method in the study of religion.
+She is particularly interested in the reception history and "afterlives" of biblical and early Christian texts— how the Bible and early Christian sources are cited and recycled in contemporary social, political, and cultural expressions and debates.
+Her English translation of Italian filmmaker Pier Paolo Pasolini's San Paolo, the never-produced script for a film about St. Paul, appeared in July 2014 from Verso Books UK.
+She was the founding editor of the scholarly journal Postscripts: The Journal of Sacred Texts and Contemporary Worlds, and she is currently at work on a collection of essays on the theme of confession.

 Articles available in PDF format at http://barnard.academia.edu/ElizabethCastelli.